polekar-ankit/ImagePicker/README.md

 ```

 ### Example
-For sample code, refer repository.
+To view complete source code for the sample, refer repository.

 In order to use this image picker, you need to set its configuration using PickerConfiguration class.
 ```